Follow the below instructions to get started with publishing your Visual Studio 2015 Web Application to the server via the Web Deploy method.

 For Windows VPS Customers:

-- Under Site name option, specify name of your website.
+- Under the Site name option, specify the name of your website.

-- Under Username option, specify the username who has necessary permissions (IIS Manager Permissions) on the web server for web deployment.
+- Under the Username option, specify the username with the necessary permissions (IIS Manager Permissions) on the web server for web deployment.

 - Specify the Password of that username.
 If you want to save your credentials for future use, check the Save password checkbox.

-- Under Destination URL, specify the Fully Qualified Domain Name (FQDN) of your website.
+- Under the Destination URL, specify your website's Fully Qualified Domain Name (FQDN).

-- Once necessary details are specified, click on Validate Connection button to verify the connection.
+12. Once necessary details are specified, click on Validate Connection button to verify the connection.
 Check Allow Untrusted Certificate checkbox when it prompts.
-You will see green tick mark, if the connection could be established successfully.
+You will see a green tick mark if the connection is established successfully.

-- Click on Publish button to start deploying your web application to the server.
+13. Click the Publish button to start deploying your web application to the server.

 → Looking to deploy the project using WebMatrix web deploy?
-Please refer to web deploy for more details.
+Please refer to the web deploy method for more details.